dynamotn/dotfiles/README.md

 Purpose
 =======

-This is branch for my user-specific application configuration for my Gentoo PC.
+This is branch for my user-specific application configuration for development or operation on server.

-For other environments to use on office, let's see in other corresponding branch.

 Installation
 =======